-In Spark Ignition Engine, the Air -Fuel mixture will be introduced into the combustion chamber during the suction stroke.
-To mix the Fuel with the air we need an additional equipment called carburettor. and for the ignition, we need a spark plug.
+In Spark-Ignition Engine, the Air -Fuel mixture will be introduced into the combustion chamber during the suction stroke.
+To mix the Fuel with the air we need additional equipment called carburettor.
+For the ignition, we need a spark plug.

 In Compression Ignition Engine, the fuel will be injected directly into the combustion chamber with the help of fuel injecter at the end of the compression stroke.